Scalingo/terraform-provider-scalingo/README.md

 ...
 ```

+### Testing

-In order to test the provider, you can simply run `make test`.
+In order to run the tests of the provider, you can simply run `make test`.

 ```sh
 $ make test